mixignal/mixignal/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on low-power and high-voltage Analog Integrated Circuits.
+- 🔭 I’m also working on self-publishing a book on basic principles of electrical engineering.
 <!--
 **mixignal/mixignal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.